Kentucky Layoffs — February 2026

 This is the third consecutive month of declining layoff activity.

-This data points to a easing in workforce disruptions across Kentucky, with filings falling below both recent and year-ago levels.
+The data underscores a easing in workforce disruptions across Kentucky, with filings falling below both recent and year-ago levels.
 The Professional Services sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Kentucky.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Kentucky WARN notices, browse layoffs by state, or download the full dataset.